basham/block-iu/docs/reproduction.md

 ### Combining assumptions

-By combining these assumptions, the intended inner proportions of the monogram at `15 × 19 units` is quite evident.
+Combining these assumptions produces the intended inner proportions of the monogram at `15 × 19 units`.

 ![Inner proportions of the monogram](images/guide-08.png)